johannpeterson/nijhawan-lab/README.md

 ### Start a container with the image

         docker run -it --entrypoint "bash" nijhawanlab/tools

+You should get the command prompt for the container:

         root@5ce12013aeae:/usr/bin#

 To make it useful, you will need to give the image access to your local directory.
 Use the `docker run -v` option:

         docker run -it --entrypoint "bash" -v $(pwd):/data nijhawanlab/tools

 This is facilitated by the `start_here.sh` script, which you can download from [here](https://github.com/johannpeterson/nijhawanlab/blob/master/start_here.sh?raw=true).
-The entire contents is:
+The entire contents is as follows.

         #!/bin/bash
         docker run \